csuntechlab/metaphorV2/readme.md

 ## What this project does

-This repository includes a project structure with a build script that builds a custom CSS version of Bootstrap 4, using Gulp.
-You can clone this repository, run the Gulp task and go right into modifying variables and adding styles.
-There's also an HTML file that contains a neatly organized collection of Bootstrap components that fit a 1920x1080 display, so you can instantly see the outcome.
+This repository includes a project structure with a build script that builds a custom CSS version of Bootstrap 4 using Gulp.

-There is also ALL of the bootstrap documentation included in the /docs directory.
-As you make changes to bootstrap default styles, you can see the changes take affect on various pages in the docs.
+Also included in this repository is the docs for MetaphorV2, which are [served up here](https://csun-metalab.github.io/metaphorV2/) using github pages and powered by [VuePress](https://vuepress.vuejs.org/).